CT075/fe8-archipelago/HACKING.md

   of immediately marking which functions are overriding some vanilla functionality.
 - `type *pointer` over `type* pointer`.
+- Avoid using `#incext` and `#inctext` wherever possible.
+These should pretty much always be replaced by invoking the relevant tool in the makefile.

 # Current "major" buglist (unordered)